 Question: "What is the meaning of the Valley of Dry Bones in Ezekiel 37?"

 God transported Ezekiel—probably not literally, but in a vision—to a valley full of dry bones and directed him to speak to the bones.
 Ezekiel was to tell the bones that God would make breath enter the bones and they would come to life, just as in the creation of man when He breathed life into Adam (Genesis 2:7).
-Ezekiel obeyed, the bones came together, flesh developed, skin covered the bones, breath entered them and they stood up in a vast army.
-This vision symbolized the whole House of Israel that was then in captivity.
+Ezekiel obeyed, the bones came together, flesh developed, skin covered the flesh, breath entered the bodies, and they stood up in a vast army.
+This vision symbolized the whole house of Israel that was then in captivity.
 Like unburied skeletons, the people were in a state of living death, pining away with no end to their judgment in sight.
 They thought their hope was gone and they were cut off forever.
-The surviving Israelites felt their national hopes had been dashed and the nation had died in the flames of Babylon’s attack with no hope of resurrection.
+The surviving Israelites felt their national hopes had been dashed and the nation had died in the flames of Babylonís attack with no hope of resurrection.